AxinitM/Orange-DC/Tribute page/README.md

 - the footer contains two buttons that change color to green when the cursor is hovered over them.
 When clicking on them - the user goes to the top of the page;
 - the top menu (header) is created with < ol > and < il >, but the bottom menu (footer) is created with flexbox and < p >.
 This was my experiment and testing the performance of each variant.

+The code is not perfect, so I am willing to listen to any constructive criticism and comments.

 ### Built with

 - Semantic HTML5 markup